-Kansas City University of Medicine and Biosciences provides this resource page as a service to ensure that students and prospective students, employees and future employees, community members and the public have easy access to important institutional data involving campus safety, financial aid and other information.
+Kansas City University provides this resource page as a service to ensure that students and prospective students, employees and future employees, community members and the public have easy access to important institutional data involving campus safety, financial aid and other information.

 This information is intended to help individuals make informed decisions about enrollment and employment at KCU* and is in compliance with the Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA).